What Happened to Reunion for Windows?

-When this happened, Leister Productions became a Macintosh-only developer, no longer selling Reunion for Windows, and no longer developing anything for the Windows platform.
-However, Leister Productions continued to own, develop, and publish Reunion for Macintosh.
+When this happened, Leister Productions became a Mac-only developer, no longer selling Reunion for Windows, and no longer doing Windows software development.
+However, Leister Productions continued to own, develop, and publish Reunion for Mac.

-In June 2002, Generations for Windows was purchased by Genealogy.com, whose parent company is A&E Television Networks, and it was announced that Broderbund would be distributing the product.
-Read the press release.
+In June 2002, Generations for Windows was purchased by Genealogy.com, whose parent company was A&E Television Networks.
+The new owners eventually abandoned the Windows product.

 Over the ensuing years, Reunion for Mac has received ongoing development, full support, and several major upgrades by Leister Productions Inc. The current version is Reunion 11.
 More information is here.